Skip to main content

 Bayfield County, WisconsinOligotrophic

 Bony Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

-A TSI value of 30 puts Bony Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+A TSI value of 38 puts Bony Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
 The lake's 55 ft maximum depth is in the upper tier for Wisconsin — deep enough for cold-water fish to find refuge in summer.
 Bony Lake covers 190 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Bony Lake sits at rank 40 of 55 in Bayfield County, in the lower half of the local distribution.
+Among the 52 graded lakes in Bayfield County, Bony Lake sits at rank 15, above the county median.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-24.
 Grade methodology: LakeGrade methodology.